cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

+## Example IV

+This example will show how to use a Windows server with a Cloudify agent on it.

+{% togglecloak id=4 %}
+Example IV
+{% endtogglecloak %}

+{% gcloak 4 %}
+The following is an excerpt from the blueprint's `blueprint`.`node_templates` section:

+{% highlight yaml %}
+my_keypair:
+  type: cloudify.openstack.nodes.KeyPair
+  properties:
+    private_key_path: /tmp/windows-test.pem

+my_server:
+  type: cloudify.openstack.nodes.WindowsServer
+  properties:
+    server:
+      image: 8672f4c6-e33d-46f5-b6d8-ebbeba12fa02
+      flavor: 101
+      name: my-server
+      userdata: |
+        #ps1_sysnative
+        winrm quickconfig -q
+        winrm set winrm/config/winrs '@{MaxMemoryPerShellMB="300"}'
+        winrm set winrm/config '@{MaxTimeoutms="1800000"}'
+        winrm set winrm/config/service '@{AllowUnencrypted="true"}'
+        winrm set winrm/config/service/auth '@{Basic="true"}'
+        &netsh advfirewall firewall add rule name="WinRM 5985" protocol=TCP dir=in localport=5985 action=allow
+        &netsh advfirewall firewall add rule name="WinRM 5986" protocol=TCP dir=in localport=5986 action=allow

+        msiexec /i https://www.python.org/ftp/python/2.7.6/python-2.7.6.msi TARGETDIR=C:\Python27 ALLUSERS=1 /qn
+  relationships:
+    - type: cloudify.openstack.server_connected_to_keypair
+      target: keypair
+  interfaces:
+    cloudify.interfaces.worker_installer:
+      install:
+        inputs:
+          cloudify_agent:
+            user: Admin
+            password: { get_attribute: [SELF, password] }
+{%endhighlight%}

+Node by node explanation:

+1. Creates a keypair. the private key will be saved under `/tmp/windows-test.pem`.
+2. Creates a Windows server:
+  * It is set with a relationship to the `my_keypair` node, which will make the server use the it as a public key for authentication, and also use this public key to encrypt its password before posting it to the Openstack metadata service.
+  * The worker-installer interface operations are given values for the user and password for the `cloudify_agent` input - the password uses the [get_attribute](dsl-spec-intrinsic-functions.html#getattribute) feature to retrieve the decrypted password from the Server's runtime properties (Note that in this example, only the `install` operation was given with this input, but all of the worker installer operations as well as the plugin installer operations should be given with it).
+  * We define custom userdata which configures WinRM and installs Python on the machine (Windows Server 2012 in this example) once it's up.
+This is required for the Cloudify agent to be installed on the machine.
+{% endgcloak %}

 # Tips

 * It is highly recommended to **ensure that Openstack names are unique** (for a given type): While Openstack allows for same name objects, having identical names for objects of the same type might lead to ambiguities and errors.